Hyurl/modelar-postgres-adapter/README.md

 In a model instance, the `insertId` will be the value of the primary key, but other scenarios, you may need to set an `id` field for every table you want the `insertId` to be available.

+In my experience, PostgreSQL doesn't order the records by id (the primary key) by default like MySQL, so it's always better to explicitly calling `query.orderBy()` when you're fetching multiple rows of records.